 Nutrients in Almond Oil

 Since sweet almond oil is the type that is best suited for skin, we’ll discuss some of the nutrients found in it.
-Almond oil is rich in various nutrients, including:
+Almond oil is rich in vitamins and nutrients, including:

 - Vitamin E: is rich in antioxidant properties that may prevent cell damage and reduce UV damage to the skin caused by the sun.
 Vitamin E also protects the skin against free radicals linked to aging.